pressthe8/relic-rush/README.md

 ### Troubleshooting

 If you encounter WebSocket connection errors:
-1. Ensure the Socket.IO server is running (use `npm run start`)
+1. Restart the development server (`npm run dev`)
-2. Check that port 3001 is not blocked by firewall
+2. Check browser console for detailed error messages
 3. Use the built-in diagnostic tool in the app to test connections
-4. Check browser console for detailed error messages
+4. Verify Supabase environment variables are correctly configured in `.env`

 ## Contributing